scionaltera/emergentmud/README.md

 1. Java 8 or later.
 1. Docker and Docker Compose.

-The configurable settings for the components are stored in [component]-env.properties.sample files which you will need to rename to [component]-env.properties and fill out the information for your integration.
+The configurable settings for the components are stored in [component].env.sample files which you will need to rename to [component].env and fill out the information for your integration.
 The settings are generally for OAuth identification, database configuration, etc. and are required for the software to run.

 To start up the site after you set up the properties files, you just need to run the build.sh script from the command line.
 It will build the projects, the Docker images, and start up the containers.